altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 mn:M
 }
 {
-~A long hallway entrance in victorian wood lit by candle light~ ~At the end: a mahogany door~
+~A long hallway entrance in victorian wood lit by candle light.
+At the end: a mahogany door~
-*Felix walked up to the door, Martha at his side* *Felix paused*
+*Felix walked up to the door, Martha at his side.
+Felix paused*
 "F::You ready?"
 ~Before she could respond a creaking came from in front of them~ *The door swung open by a man in a robe*